cockroachdb/docs/cockroachcloud/authorization.md

 Service accounts currently operate under a unified authorization model with organization users, and can be assigned all of the same [organization roles](#organization-user-roles) as users.

-However, 'legacy service accounts'&mdash;service accounts created prior to April 15 ???&mdash;still may have roles assigned under the legacy model.
+However, 'legacy service accounts'andmdash;service accounts created prior to April 15 ???andmdash;still may have roles assigned under the legacy model.

 See: [Managing service accounts](managing-access.html#manage-service-accounts)